BarryDigby/CRT_workshop/docs/source/test_datasets/continuous_integration.rst

     fust1_2,https://raw.githubusercontent.com/nf-core/test-datasets/circrna/fastq/fust1_rep2_1.fastq.gz,https://raw.githubusercontent.com/nf-core/test-datasets/circrna/fastq/fust1_rep2_2.fastq.gz
     fust1_3,https://raw.githubusercontent.com/nf-core/test-datasets/circrna/fastq/fust1_rep3_1.fastq.gz,https://raw.githubusercontent.com/nf-core/test-datasets/circrna/fastq/fust1_rep3_2.fastq.gz

 Instead of supplying the path to sequencing reads as ``params.input``, we can provide the ``samples.csv`` file.
-Save this in your directory to test it out.
+Save this file in your directory to test it out.

 We will need to use custom functions to read in the file and stage them as inputs for our workflow.